Ruby Rose Admits That It Was Fear Of Having To Leave The U.S. That Helped Her Find Fame

 “To get a three-year visa, you have to prove that you will be an asset to the United States and that you will bring something new, something other people can’t do.
 I didn’t work for two years.
 I thought: ‘If I don’t work for the next one, I may not be able to come back.’
 So I was getting very scared at that point.”

-Today, her dream of becoming an established Hollywood actress has come true, and she is set to feature in four new Hollywood films: Resident Evil: The Final Chapter, John Wick Chapter 2, XXX: Return of Xander Cage, and Meg.
+Today, her dream of becoming an established Hollywood actress has come true, and she is set to feature in four new Hollywood films: Resident Evil: The Final Chapter, John Wick Chapter 2, xXx: Return of Xander Cage, and Meg.
 These movies are all very exciting for Ruby because she’ll be working with famous actors like Milla Jovovich, Keanu Reeves, Vin Diesel, Samuel L. Jackson, Nina Dobrev, and John Stamos.

-The Daily Mail reported that the actress features in the second trailer of XXX: Return of Xander Cage, which shows her character preparing an automatic weapon, while Nina Dobrev’s character watches her and appreciates her knowledge of weaponry.
+The Daily Mail reported that the actress features in the second trailer of xXx: Return of Xander Cage, which shows her character preparing an automatic weapon, while Nina Dobrev’s character watches her and appreciates her knowledge of weaponry.

 “That’s refreshing, you actually know what you’re doing down there.”